 - These funds are not intended to cover all costs associated with recruiting a faculty member.
 The department/school is expected to contribute additional funding.

-- Search costs do not cover entertainment expenses.
-The department should use its own funds for any entertainment expenses associated with a faculty search.
+- Search costs provided by the dean’s office do not cover entertainment expenses.
+The department/school should use its own funds for any entertainment expenses associated with a faculty search.

 - Relocation funds are taxable income to the prospective employee.